akka/akka/akka-docs/src/main/paradox/typed/actors.md

 Java
 :  @@snip [IntroSpec.scala](/akka-actor-typed-tests/src/test/java/jdocs/akka/typed/IntroTest.java) { #hello-world }

-We start an Actor system from the defined `HelloWorldMain` behavior and send two `Start` messages that will kick-off the interaction between two separate `HelloWorldBot` actors and the single `Greeter` actor.
+We start an Actor system from the defined `HelloWorldMain` behavior and send two `SayHello` messages that will kick-off the interaction between two separate `HelloWorldBot` actors and the single `Greeter` actor.

 An application normally consists of a single `ActorSystem`, running many actors, per JVM.